Arrow pointing right

 How can ADHD affect work?

-It's important to recognize that employees with ADHD may experience fluctuations in focus and energy levels.
+In a workplace setting, ADHD can present challenges for those affected and their employers.
+Employees with ADHD may experience fluctuations in focus and energy levels.
 They might have days of exceptional productivity followed by periods of difficulty maintaining momentum.
 Unfortunately, this can sometimes be misinterpreted as inconsistency or unreliability, despite the fact that many individuals with ADHD work exceptionally hard to meet expectations.

 Help neurodiverse employees thrive with next day therapy on Spill